jinantonic/RW-Lab-3/lecture-review/Answer-1.md

 # Problem 1
 Explain what is meant by the stream abstraction.
 What is the relationship between streams and the observer pattern?
-What are streams useful for modeling and when might you use them in Rich Web development?
+What are streams useful for modelling and when might you use them in Rich Web development?

 </br>